dhruvkapur91/learning-nc/README.md

 ## NetCat as a Server
 It can listen to inbound connections.

-#todo - add a server demo
-#todo - add example of understanding the rqeuest sent by the browser

 ## NetCat doesn't really care
 If its server or client..
 In some sense it acts more like a pipe.